-Babies in the NICU are at risk for several types of infections.
-We look at data from independent sources to measure how well we're doing at preventing infections compared to other NICUs across the country.
+In the NICU, infections are a serious risk.
+At UVA Health Children's, we look at data from independent sources to measure how well we're doing at preventing infections compared to other NICUs across the country.
+NICU infections data helps us evaluate how our safety standards are protecting the babies in our care.

 Healthcare-Associated Infections